richJJackson/richJJackson.github.io/research.markdown

 permalink: /research/
 ---

-# Personalised Synthetic Controls
+## Personalised Synthetic Controls

 The use of statistical (parametric) models to act as counter-factual evidence in the estimation of treatment effects.
-See the [psc.r](https://github.com/richJJackson/psc) package for more detils
+See the [psc.r](https://github.com/richJJackson/psc) package for more detils or lean more at [cfmodles](https://richjjackson.github.io/cfmodels/)

-# Idenfication of predictive markers
+## Idenfication of predictive markers

 Looking at developing tools to make it easier to detect predictive biomarkers in